credativ/plutono/docs/sources/administration/configuration.md

 ### reporting_enabled

-When enabled Grafana will send anonymous usage statistics to `stats.grafana.org`.
+When enabled Plutono will send anonymous usage statistics to `stats.plutono.org`.
 No IP addresses are being tracked, only simple counters to track running instances, versions, dashboard and error counts.
 It is very helpful to us, so please leave this enabled.
 Counters are sent every 24 hours.
 Default value is `true`.

 ### check_for_updates

-Set to false to disable all checks to https://grafana.com for new versions of installed plugins and to the Grafana GitHub repository to check for a newer version of Grafana.
-The version information is used in some UI views to notify that a new Grafana update or a plugin update exists.
+Set to false to disable all checks to https://grafana.com for new versions of installed plugins and to the Plutono GitHub repository to check for a newer version of Plutono.
+The version information is used in some UI views to notify that a new Plutono update or a plugin update exists.
 This option does not cause any auto updates, nor send any sensitive information.
 The check is run every 10 minutes.

 ### google_analytics_ua_id

-If you want to track Grafana usage via Google analytics specify _your_ Universal Analytics ID here.
+If you want to track Plutono usage via Google analytics specify _your_ Universal Analytics ID here.
 By default this feature is disabled.

 ### google_tag_manager_id